-Over the weekend I was forwarded one of the worst campaign email announcements I’ve ever seen.
+A few years ago I received one of the worst campaign email announcements I’ve ever seen.
 Thank goodness this one came from a Democrat (for a change).
+Some lessons you can learn…

 Let’s start with the fact that it was sent to around 600 of the state’s paid professional registered lobbyists…and every one of them was listed in the cc – not BCC – box of the email.
 Which means the names and email addresses of every person this was sent to were published for all the world to see.